 The goal is to optimize the process of nutrient uptake, in other words, giving the plant what it desires in order to grow.
 In hydroponics, the optimal environment needs to be created completely artificially.
 The factors affecting this process are as such: the presence of nutrients and dissolved oxygen in the water, the acidity and temperature of the water, and the temperature and humidity of the air, which is in most cases, similar to non-hydroponic agricultural practices.

 Just as in any type of farming, to grow a good crop, you must provide the plants with nutrients, to break down and consume, as well as oxygen, to perform respiration, in other words- they need to eat and breathe.

 In hydroponics, fertilization is done using liquid solutions containing different compositions.
-This allows for dynamic nutrient supply, which may be adjusted according to the type of crop, stage of growth and environmental conditions.
-Oxygen may be provided through several methods, the most common of which being either an air pump in the reservoir, or a “waterfall”, breaking the surface tension of the water to allow air to mix into it.
+This allows for dynamic nutrient supply.
+Growers can adjust levels according to the type of crop, stage of growth and environmental conditions.
+There are also several ways to provide oxygen.
+The most common of which being either an air pump in the reservoir, or a “waterfall”, breaking the surface tension of the water to allow air to mix into it.

 Nutrients are most commonly measured in EC – electric conductivity.
 This parameter measures the amount of salts in the water, which provides an estimation of the nutrient content.

 The goal in hydroponic agriculture, when distilled into one simple guideline, is to create the best conditions to maximize the plants’ nutrient uptake.
 This is done through optimization of water and air conditions.

 Water Temperature – Optimizing Uptake & Respiration While Reducing Disease